lilab-bcb/cirrocumulus/docs/header.rst

 * Run on your laptop, an on-premise server, a cloud VM, or Google App Engine
 * View spatial transcriptomics data
+* Share the visualization state in a URL
 * Scale to > 6 million cells on commodity hardware
 * Share datasets with collaborators
 * View dotplots of features of interest